teambit/docs/docs/main-concepts/06-documentation.md

     )
 }
 ```
-And, that's it.
-No further configurations are needed.

 The code above will be rendered like so:
 ![](https://res.cloudinary.com/blog-assets/image/upload/v1595893358/Screen_Shot_2020-07-28_at_2.39.53_jcccrz.png)

 [Learn more about Compositions here.]()

 ### Compositions
 Compositions are examples or instances of a component.
-They demonstrate potential behaviors and use cases for that component.
+They demonstrate potential use cases and behaviors for that component.
 Compositions are no more than standard components, located in the `<component>.compositions.tsx` directory.

 For example, let's create two simple compositions for a 'Button' component: